craine-io/safetypin-cloud/docs/project-todos.md

    - ✅ Fixed linting issues in BillingOSS.tsx component
    - ✅ Updated frontend services to use real backend API endpoints
    - ✅ Added fallback to mock data when API is unavailable
+   - ✅ Fixed issue where the frontend was using hardcoded mock data instead of database data
+   - ✅ Fixed Docker network configuration to ensure frontend can communicate with backend
+   - ✅ Enhanced API testing tools with direct connectivity tests

 5. **Repository Implementations** (High Priority)
    - ✅ Implement remaining PostgreSQL repositories: